Skip Navigation

 1. Have your tissue type checked more completely.
 Although your tissue type seems to match, it needs to match the patient's tissue at a detailed level.

-Donation of Bone Marrow or PBSC
+Donation of bone marrow or PBSC

-After you agree to donate your bone marrow or peripheral blood stem cells, the patient begins preparing for the transplant.
+After you agree to donate your bone marrow or peripheral blood stem cells (PBSC), the patient begins preparing for the transplant.
 By the time you begin the donation, the patient has finished treatment to prepare for the transplant and can no longer produce any healthy blood cells.
 The patient needs your healthy cells to live.

 The patient’s doctor chooses the type of donation—bone marrow or PBSC—based on what will give the best transplant results for this patient.